benquick123/CACLA-python/README.md

 have to do) will take care fo the rest?
 - Is feedback arm or camera driven?
 What I mean by that is if we should observe arm location based on camera input or arm position (or maybe both)?
+- Should we use the actual robotic arm that will be used in experiments?